damanBirSingh/Bits_ME/README.md

 # Bits_ME
-Repo Containing assignments I do during my Masters at Bits.
+Repo containing course assignments and other things I do during my Masters at Bits.